What is the Employee Life Cycle?

-The employee lifecycle occurs between the time an employee joins and exits an organization, and it includes all events, interactions, moments, and experiences had during the employee’s time with the organization.
+The employee life cycle occurs between the time an employee first notices your organization, then joins, and then exits.
+It also includes all events, interactions, moments, and experiences an employee encounters during their time with the organization.

 Employee Lifecycle Surveys are surveys designed to collect feedback at targeted moments during an employee’s tenure with an organization.
-The most common lifecycle surveys in use today are onboarding and exit surveys.
-In recent years, some organizations have begun the practice of also deploying anniversary surveys.
-Lifecycle surveys are used in concert with other employee listening methods as part of an organization’s continuous listening strategy.
+The most common life cycle surveys in use today are onboarding and exit surveys.
+In recent years, some organizations have begun the practice of also deploying anniversary surveys and other scheduled check-ins.
+Life cycle surveys are used in concert with other employee listening methods as part of an organization’s continuous employee listening strategy.

 Setting Listening Strategy

-Every year attracting and retaining top talent becomes more and more competitive.
-Listening to employees and responding to their feedback on a continual basis is the best way to understand and improve the employee experience in your organization.
+Every year, attracting and retaining top talent becomes more and more competitive.
+Listening to employees and responding to their feedback on a continual basis is an excellent way to understand and improve the employee experience in your organization.

-In the DecisionWise Benchmark Database, only 58% of employees believe their organizations have effective methods to receive and respond to employee suggestions for change.
+In our DecisionWise Benchmark Database, only 58% of employees believe their organizations have effective methods to receive and respond to employee suggestions for change.
 Only 64% of employees believe their organizations value their opinions.
 These numbers mirror almost every measure of employee voice we have.
-Employees perceiving that their organizations don’t listen to them contributes to a widely held sentiment among DecisionWise survey participants that senior leaders do not know what is going on in their organizations.
-An employee listening strategy can help organizations listen to and respond to employee feedback on a regular basis.
+Teh fact that employees believe that their organizations don’t listen to them contributes to a widely held sentiment among survey participants that senior leaders do not know what is going on in their organizations.
+An employee listening strategy will help organizations listen to and respond to employee feedback on a regular basis.

-Effective employee listening campaigns will use a mix of employee lifecycle surveys and other, more general surveying.
-Lifecycle surveys can be used around specific events during the employee experience.
-The trick is to collect feedback from each employee at critical points in their experience and at other times throughout their lifecycle without causing them to experience survey fatigue.
+Effective employee listening campaigns will use a mix of employee life cycle surveys and other, more general surveying methods.
+Additionally, life cycle surveys can be based around specific events during the employee experience, such reductions in force, new acquisitions, etc. The trick is to collect feedback from each employee at critical points in their experience and at other times throughout their life cycle without causing them to experience survey fatigue.

 Building Listening Campaigns

-Commonly, employee lifecycle surveys are used as part of a listening strategy.
-Each lifecycle survey has its own purpose.
-The most common lifecycle surveys currently used by organizations are the following:
+The most common life cycle surveys currently used by organizations are the following:

 - Exit Surveys